How to Make 1, m1, m1R, m1L increase in knitting

 Doesn't A M1 In Knitting Make A Hole?

 No it doesn't.
-You see when you m1 stitch knitting you will twist the stitch as you're making it which closes up any hole that might be there.
+You see when you m1 stitch in knitting you will twist the stitch as you're making it which closes up any hole that might be there.

 How to Make 1 Left (M1L) and M1 Knitting Instructions